by KD Miller

 “Yes, Frank and I will see the four of you all the time, and of course we want you and your brothers to return when you turn eighteen.”

 Closing her eyes, she tried to imagine this room occupied by an older boy.
 The pink hue would have to be replaced with a deep blue.
-The couch removed, and perhaps a bookshelf full of sports memorabilia and school awards?
-The flowered paper that lined the wardrobe drawers would be replaced with a tan, or light green.
+The couch was removed, and perhaps a bookshelf was full of sports memorabilia and school awards.
+The flowered paper that lined the wardrobe drawers would be replaced with a tan or light green.

-Approaching the bed, Catrina perched atop of the quilt.
-Her own mysterious Grandmother Heather started the quilt when her own father was a little boy during the Civil War, but was abandoned shortly after Jasper disappeared.
-Her own mother found the quilt tucked away in an old trunk, and finished it.
-Catrina grew-up with this quilt spread over her bed, and took it with her to boarding school.
+Approaching the bed, Catrina perched atop the quilt.
+Her own mysterious Grandmother Heather started the quilt when her own father was a boy during the Civil War, but was abandoned shortly after Jasper disappeared.
+Her own mother found the quilt tucked away in an old trunk and finished it.
+Catrina grew up with this quilt spread over her bed and took it with her to boarding school.
 She wanted her own daughter to have it, but after Dr. Alexander performed the operation, she knew it would never happen.

 Her fingertips traced the elaborate embroidery.
 Grandma Heather was an educated, well-to-do blacksmith’s daughter.
 She could sew detailed quilts, and use her other talents to create keys and locks.
 Father only spoke of his mother once, and it was to tell his children the story of how she helped build the house they were currently living in.

-At the sound of her name, Catrina jerked her head and spotted Theodore standing in the door that connected both guestrooms.
+At the sound of her name, Catrina jerked her head and spotted Theodore standing at the door that connected both guestrooms.
 She must have forgotten to close it.

 “Yes, love,” she patted the space beside her.
 “Come sit.”

 “Whose room is this,” he sat down, his feet crossing at the ankles.
-A whistling sound rushed down the barren chimney, starling them both.
+A whistling sound rushed down the barren chimney, startling them both.